Transitive relation: Counting transitive relations

+Since the reflexivization of any transitive relation is a preorder, the number of transitive relations an on n-element set is at most 2n time more than the number of preorders, thus it is asymptotically $2^{(1/4+o(1))n^2}$ by results of Kleitman and Rothschild.

 Related properties

 A relation R is called intransitive if it is not transitive, that is, if xRy and yRz, but not xRz, for some x, y, z.

 In contrast, a relation R is called antitransitive if xRy and yRz always implies that xRz does not hold.

 For example, the relation defined by xRy if xy is an even number is intransitive, but not antitransitive.
 The relation defined by xRy if x is even and y is odd is both transitive and antitransitive.

 The relation defined by xRy if x is the successor number of y is both intransitive and antitransitive.
 Unexpected examples of intransitivity arise in situations such as political questions or group preferences.

 Generalized to stochastic versions (stochastic transitivity), the study of transitivity finds applications of in decision theory, psychometrics and utility models.

 A quasitransitive relation is another generalization; it is required to be transitive only on its non-symmetric part.
 Such relations are used in social choice theory or microeconomics.

 Proposition: If R is a univalent, then R;RT is transitive.